Kleis Bozhanaj: Career

 As a youth player, Bozhanaj joined the youth academy of Italian Serie A side Empoli.
 Before the second half of 2019–20, he was sent on loan to the youth academy of Napoli in the Italian Serie A. In 2021, he was sent on loan to Portuguese second division club Casa Pia from Spezia in the Italian Serie A. On 10 October 2021, Bozhanaj debuted for Casa Pia during a 1–1 draw with Mafra.

 On 13 July 2022, Bozhanaj moved on loan to Carrarese.
 On 5 January 2023, the transfer was made permanent.
 On 25 January 2023, he signed for Serie B club Modena on a permanent deal, before returning on loan to Carrarese until the end of the season.

+On 14 July 2025, Bozhanaj returned to Carrarese on loan with an option to buy.